chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 <div class='webex-solution'><button>Prediction</button>

-The final model can be used to predict new data points (as in earlier sessions):
+The final model can be used to predict new data points (as in earlier sessions).
+For the model with continuous predictors:

 ```r